brouhardlab/Kappa/README.md

 ## Install

 - Download the plugin at https://github.com/hadim/Kappa/releases
-- You can run the plugin with `Plugins ► Analyze ► Kappa`.
+- You can run the plugin with `Plugins ► Analyze ► Kappa - Curvature Analysis`.

 ## Authors